DataDog/kics/documentation/rules/terraform/gcp/network_policy_disabled.md

 }
 ```

-If these settings are not properly configured, unauthorized traffic between pods may be allowed, increasing the risk of lateral movement and the potential compromise of sensitive applications or data within the cluster.
+If these settings are not properly configured, unauthorized traffic between pods may be allowed, increasing the risk of lateral movement and potential compromise of sensitive applications or data within the cluster.

 ## Compliant Code Examples